-Crime in Idaho Touches All
+Crime in Idaho Touches Us All

-Crime in Idaho touches us all.
 When one person hurts, we all – as a state – suffer.
 It is the job of the criminal justice system to protect, support, and serve our communities.
 Most citizens do not learn about the criminal justice system until they become victims of crime – the worst possible time to try to understand the complex roles and responsibilities of each of the “players” in the system.

 The public has gained a better understanding of the impact of crime on victims.
 As a result of assertive advocacy, crime victims have gained many rights within our criminal justice system.
 As a crime victim, this pamphlet will help you to learn about your rights.